inthepocket/ghent-parking/README.md

 1. Run `yarn install`.
 2. Test the app (via the [Expo](https://expo.io/) app): `yarn start`.
 (Or use a simulator, by running `yarn run ios` or `yarn run android`).

+## Tests
+This project uses [Jest](https://facebook.github.io/jest/) to perform unit testing.
+Tests can be executed by issuing `yarn test`.

+## ESLint
+[ESLint](https://eslint.org/) is used for static code analysis.
+Eslint nicely integrates with editors as Atom or Visual Studio Code.
+Running the linter manually can be done by issuing `yarn run lint`.

+## Travis CI setup
+Continuous integration, including static code analysis and automated unit testing, can be setup using [Travis CI](https://travis-ci.org).
+Simply sign-in with your Github account and enable builds for your forked Github repository.

 ## Firebase setup
 The Firebase setup actually uses 2 components:
 * The app will read the database and reflect any changes in real-time.